abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 speedtest-od-78cdbdd9c6-vphfl   1/1     Running   0             2d19h
 ```

-Run a `describe pod` command on both user pod to check if the group label is present.
+Run the `kubectl describe pod` command on each user pod to verify that the group labels are present.

 ??? note "show details"
     ```